FTLam11/fronk-tolks/elixir-intro.md

 ## Hej Erlang!

 * Created by Ericsson, a Swedish telecom company
-* Designed with reliability, responsiveness, scalability, and availability as main points of emphasis
+* Designed with emphasis on reliability, responsiveness, scalability, and availability
 * Consists of the language, virtual machine, framework, and tools
+* Primary use case was to solve telecom problems, but usage has expanded into more general software domains
 * Used by WhatsApp, Heroku, Chef, RabbitMQ, financial systems, multiplayer games

-Example: Ericsson's communication system supports millions of users/phone calls.
-One dropped phone call or impacted area cannot bring the entire system down.
-Updating the system should not disconnect calls in progress.

 ---